omahs/imx-docs/docs/main/guides/wallet-sdk-ui-guide.md

             <ul>
                 <li>Trigger the offramp flow</li>
             </ul>
-            The Moonpay widget will take care of the rest.
+            The Moonpay widget will take care of the rest.<br/>
             Not mandatory, but useful to have:
             <ul>
                 <li>A note informing the user that the Moonpay offramp is only available to users in the US, UK, and EU.</li>